Hokkaido Shinkansen

-The Hokkaido Shinkansen (北海道新幹線, Hokkaidō Shinkansen) is a Japanese high-speed Shinkansen rail line that links up with the Tōhoku Shinkansen in northern Aomori Prefecture in Honshu and continues on into the interior of Hokkaido through the undersea Seikan Tunnel.
-Construction started in May 2005; the initial to section opened on 26 March 2016.
-The section of the line to Sapporo was originally scheduled to open by fiscal year 2030, but in December 2024 it was delayed until the end of FY2038, distressing local communities and causing concern over impact on regional development.
-The line is operated by the Hokkaido Railway Company (JR Hokkaido).
+The Hokkaido Shinkansen (北海道新幹線, Hokkaidō Shinkansen) is a Japanese high-speed Shinkansen rail line operated by the Hokkaido Railway Company (JR Hokkaido) that connects with the Tōhoku Shinkansen in northern Aomori Prefecture on Honshu and extends into Hokkaido through the undersea Seikan Tunnel.
+The line is 148.8 km long and has a maximum operating speed of 260 km/h.
+Construction began in May 2005, and the initial section between and opened on 26 March 2016.

+An extension north to Sapporo, which will add 211.8 km of new line, was originally scheduled to open by fiscal year 2030, but in December 2024 the opening was revised to the end of FY2038.